2019 Innovative Short Fiction Contest

 Innovative short fiction should take risks that pay off.
 Don’t tell us a story we’ve already heard before.
 Show us something new with your subject, style, or characters.
 Make sure your writing has a “wow” factor.

-All manuscripts must be submitted through our Submittable page between February 1st, 2017 and May 1st, 2017.
+All manuscripts must be submitted through our Submittable page between April 1st, 2019 and July 1st, 2019.
 Your submission may include any combination of flash fictions or short stories up to 7,500 total words.
 Upload your submission as a single manuscript file.
 Your name should not appear anywhere on the manuscript.
-The judge reads blind, and she will recuse himself from considering any manuscript where the writer is identifiable.
+The judge reads blind, and she will recuse herself from considering any manuscript where the writer is identifiable.
 In the unlikely event that the judge is unable to select a winner, The Conium Review editorial staff will make the final decision.

 In the “Biography Statement” field, please include a two or three sentence third-person bio.
 This bio will not be viewable by the contest judge.
 If you win the contest, your bio appears inside the published issue of The Conium Review along with the winning story.